 If you've been dancing for a bit and you would like to invest in a pair of dance shoes, we've got plenty of suggestions over at our FAQ.

-Finally, please know that the dance following our Monday night classes has special shoe requirements.
+For example, the dance following our Monday night classes has special shoe requirements.
 If you are attending our Monday classes, you are welcome to wear whatever shoes you want, but if you stay for the dance (which we hope you do), you must abide by their requirements to avoid damaging the floor.
 Check out the Monday Night Practice FAQ for more info on what shoes you can wear to the Monday Night Practice.

 How Should I Practice Dancing on My Own?